 Jim Gaffigan spoke with Solzy at the Movies this week about three films appearing during the 2019 Sundance Film Festival: Them That Follow, Light from Light, and Troop Zero.
 When we last spoke, You Can Choose Your Family had just premiered at SXSW.
 This year, you appear in a trio of films during Sundance.
 How thrilled are you for the opportunity?
 Jim Gaffigan: It’s amazing.
 It’s amazing that I’ve also been kicking around long enough.…"Sundance 2019: Jim Gaffigan talks Sundance Trio"

 Chappaquiddick is a film that strives to take an even-handed look at the tragic events of July 1969 but it’s just not compelling enough of a film.
 It’s not so much a political film inasmuch as it is one that seeks to take an investigative look.
 John Curran, directing from a screenplay written by Taylor Allen and Andrew Logan, takes us back to yet another cursed moment for the Kennedy family.
 It’s a sad moment for…"Chappaquiddick: Character Study Falls Short"

-With its mix of comedy and drama, You Can Choose Your Family delivers the goods in filmmaker Miranda Bailey’s narrative feature directorial debut.
+With its mix of comedy and drama, Being Frank (formerly You Can Choose Your Family) delivers the goods in filmmaker Miranda Bailey’s narrative feature directorial debut.
 Frank Hansen (Jim Gaffigan) is a awful human.
 He’s perhaps the worst human of the world even if he isn’t willing to admit it.
 Frank’s problem is that he has two sets of everything but nothing is more secretive than his having two families.
-All his trips for work have been nothing…"SXSW 2018: You Can Choose Your Family"
+All his trips for work…"SXSW 2018: Being Frank (You Can Choose Your Family)"